atvanguard/etherbank/README.md

 # Loan Escrow Smart Contract
 The smart contract matches ether lenders to borrowers.
-When the lender wishes to lend ether, her currency is help in the escrow.
+When the lender wishes to lend ether, her currency is held in the escrow.
 Then when a borrower wishes to avail the loan, she needs to deposit collateral (as decided by the lender) to the escrow.

 ## Lender
 The lender decides on the following parameters.